 - Changes require testing prior to be implementing in production.
 The requesting department should drive the testing, including coordinating the data entry activities required of others and validating the desired results within their application.

 - A formal Change Control procedure is used by the interface engine support staff.
-All changes are to be documented including notations about the type of testing that took place and electronic acceptance by the requesting department.
-Usually an email saying the testing has satisfactorily completed and they request the production change is adequate.
+All changes are to be documented including documentation about the type and scope of testing that took place and acceptance by the requesting department.

 Interface Operational Support

-Engine Support - Technology Services provides the application and infrastructure support of the interface engine.
-This includes UNIX server support, system patches, upgrades, data analysis, and other maintenance required of a high volume interface engine.
-Planned maintenance activities will be communicated to interface contacts so departments can employ downtime or other procedures as needed.
+Engine Support - HIT provides the application and infrastructure support of the interface engine.
+This includes server support, system patches, upgrades and other required maintenance.
+Planned maintenance activities will be communicated to designated interface contacts so departments can employ downtime procedures as needed.

-Designated Support Contacts - OPS requires a central contact for each interface so interface issues with departmental systems can be reported for resolution.
-This must be a Health System staff member capable of understanding the impact of the interface problem and able to coordinate a resolution.
-They should have a cell phone or pager if the interface requires support beyond normal business hours or weekends.
+Designated Support Contacts - This must be a Health System staff member or team capable of understanding the impact of the interface problem and able to coordinate the appropriate resolution.
+They should have a cell phone capable of receiving text messages.
 The designated contact can not be a vendor, although the UVa designated contact may contact the vendor as needed to resolve the problem.
-These UVa contacts are kept in a logbook for OPS to look up as needed.

 Reconnection Configuration - Interfaces on vendor systems should be configured to automatically attempt to reconnect to the interface engine should they become disconnected for any reason.
 This can happen for any number of reasons including server reboot, network issue and planned/unplanned maintenance.
 Configuring to reconnect reduces the need for technical support staff to become involve and makes the overall environment more robust.

 - New systems requesting interfaces must have the capability to apply filtering rules to HL7 messages